krotik/derevo/README.md

 # Derevo

 JavaScript tree visualization.
 The visualization can show general tree structures with or without a root node and supports live and on demand updates.
 There is a subclass which provides node selection functionality.
 The generated HTML and used CSS is fairly simple so it should be easy to customize the appearance of the tree.
-This implementation is not bound to any library (i.e. works with or without Prototype / JQuery) and should work with all recent browsers as well as IE browsers .
+This implementation is not bound to any library (i.e. works with or without Prototype / JQuery) and should work with all recent browsers as well as older IE (IE7+) browsers .

 ![Screenshot](https://github.com/krotik/derevo/blob/master/examples/screenshot.png?raw=true)